Soniatech123/PowerBI-Dashboard/README.md

 User-friendly interface for easy access to insights.
 Automation of data extraction and reporting processes.

-**Dependencies**

-MySQL Workbench 8.0 CE: Utilized for managing and querying the MySQL database.
-PowerBI: Used for data visualization and dashboard creation.
-Excel: Leveraged for data analysis, modeling, and report generation.

 **Implementation Details**
 Data Extraction and Transformation
 Sales Management System: Developed by Atliq's software engineers, storing sales and invoice data in MySQL.